Four Telltale Signs of a Well-Trained Property Manager

 1. LicensingThis is the minimal requirement for any property manager.
 In most states, a license is required to practice in the field.
 If you live in a state that mandates licensing, make sure that the property manager you’re considering has satisfied this requirement and is state licensed.

-4. DedicationA professional property management company’s commitment to its staff training speaks volumes to the firm as a whole.
-FirstService Residential, North America’s leading property management company, provides professional development courses through its FirstService Residential School of Professional Development.
-A combination of hands-on learning at the property level, classroom experiences and online coursework, the School enhances team members’ skills across a broad range of topics including time management, financial statements, technical training, leadership, customer service skills, communication, logical problem-solving and group decision-making.
+4. DedicationA professional property management company’s commitment to its staff and residents speaks volumes to the firm as a whole.
+FirstService Residential, North America’s leading property management company, provides professional development courses through FirstClass, so our property managers have hands-on learning right at their fingertips.
+It is up to the property manager to go above and beyond with the support from FirstService Residential.

-Look for licensing, education, accreditation, certification and a commitment to ongoing professional development in your property management company.
-Together, it’ll make a big difference in the level of service your community association board experiences.
-For more information on choosing the right community manager, contact FirstService Residential.
+In conclusion, these four signs are key to looking for a well-trained property manager.
+Together, it’ll make a big difference in the level of service your board experiences.
+If you want to know how to make your board members the best they can be, we recommend this article.
+For more information on choosing the right property manager, contact FirstService Residential.